Hi Vis Washing Guidelines

 It's A Wash Out

-With increased traffic on our railways, highways and motorways hi vis is more important than ever before.
+With increased traffic on our railways, highways and motorways, Hi Vis workwear is more important than ever before.
 Though commonly worn in construction and maintenance, it is increasingly popular with walkers, hikers and cyclists particularly as the dark nights roll in.

 But with more wear, come more washes.

-Cleaning your hi vis apparel is vital, however, over-cleaning your uniform can have an adverse effects on your safety.
-Did you know that most hi vis products only have a maximum life of 25 washes, unless stated otherwise on the label?
+Cleaning your apparel is vital, however, over-cleaning your uniform can have an adverse effects on your safety.
+Did you know that most Hi Vis products only have a maximum life of 25 washes, unless stated otherwise on the label?

-That means if you wash your hi vis clothes twice a week, then it will no longer comply with current EN ISO 20471:2013 standards in just 12 weeks time.
+That means if you wash these pieces twice a week, then it will no longer comply with current EN ISO 20471:2013 standards in just 12 weeks time.

 Seen You Coming